Shuvadip-Ghosh/Python-Projects/readme.txt

 I will not be responsible for any destructive outcomes of this program.
 Other modules are built-in-module pyinput       (pip install pynput)

+# By the way I have QuickHeal Antivirus Installed In my system which is
+unable to detect the Keylogger But the in built windows defender is ableto detect it.